 In 1998, Robert De Niro lobbied U.S. Congress against impeaching President Bill Clinton.

-In 1999, Robert De Niro and Grace Hightower initially split.
+In 1999, Robert De Niro and Grace Hightower initially split up.

-In 1999, Robert De Niro threatened to sue the owners of "De Niro's Supper Club" in Vancouver under section 3 of the BC Privacy Act, leading to the restaurant changing its name to "Section (3)".
+In 1999, Robert De Niro threatened to sue the owners of "De Niro's Supper Club" in Vancouver.
+The restaurant subsequently changed its name to "Section (3)".

-In 2000, Robert De Niro starred in 'Meet the Parents', which was a critically acclaimed film.
+In 2000, Robert De Niro starred in the critically acclaimed film "Meet the Parents".

 In October 2003, Robert De Niro was diagnosed with prostate cancer.

-In December 2003, Robert De Niro underwent surgery at the Memorial Sloan-Kettering Cancer Center for prostate cancer.
+In December 2003, Robert De Niro underwent surgery for prostate cancer at the Memorial Sloan-Kettering Cancer Center.

-In 2004, Robert De Niro and Grace Hightower renewed their vows after their initial split.
+In 2004, Robert De Niro and Grace Hightower renewed their vows after initially splitting up.

 In 2006, Robert De Niro donated his collection of film-related materials to the Harry Ransom Center at the University of Texas at Austin.